Court Locations

 - Money Order/Cashier Check

 The Magistrate Court handles small claims (up to $15,000), arrest warrants, felony preliminary hearings, and dispossessory actions.
+To review statewide rules and case-specific procedures, check out the procedures below and the statewide e-filing guide at the bottom of this page.

 Initial e-filing procedure